Friedrich Pollock: Career

 Between 1927 and 1928, Pollock traveled to the Soviet Union in honor of the tenth anniversary of the October Revolution.
-His research there led to his treatise Attempts at Planned Economy in the Soviet Union 1917–1927.
-Thereafter, he took a post as lecturer at the University of Frankfurt replacing Carl Grünberg as director of the Institute for Social Research from 1928 till 1930.
+His research there led to his habilitation treatise on the Attempts at Planned Economy in the Soviet Union 1917–1927 (1929).
+Thereafter he took a post as lecturer at the University of Frankfurt, replacing Carl Grünberg as acting director of the Institute for Social Research from 1929 to 1930.
 Prior to the Nazi seizure of power, Pollock had used his contacts in the International Labour Organization to establish a Geneva branch of the Institute for Social Research.
-In 1933, Pollock and Horkheimer moved into exile, first in Geneva, then to London, Paris, and finally New York City.
+In 1933, Pollock and Horkheimer moved into exile, first in Geneva, then to London and Paris, reaching New York City in 1934.

+At the turn of 1941, Pollock was appointed as advisor to the Board of Economic Warfare and the War Production Board, newly created by President Franklin D. Roosevelt.
+He co-founded the Research Bureau for Post-War Economics, which supplied policy reports to the White House.
+In February 1943 and in early 1944, he met with President Roosevelt to discuss plans for a post-war economic order in Germany.
+In 1943, Pollock, working closely with Paul Massing, took part in negotiating sponsorship by the American Jewish Committee for a research project on political antisemitism.
+From September 1943, he advised the economic section of the Office of Strategic Services, albeit without receiving a security clearance.

-In 1950 Pollock had resettled in Frankfurt and was reappointed director of the Institute for Social Research.
+In 1950 Pollock resettled in Frankfurt and was reappointed director of the reestablished Institute for Social Research in the following year.
 From 1951 to 1958, he was professor of economics and sociology at the University of Frankfurt.
 In 1956 Pollock published Automation: Materials for the Evaluation of the Economic and Social Consequences as interdisciplinary analyses.
 This publication exemplified holistic economic research, which had been championed by the Frankfurt school in the 1950s.
 In Automation Pollock argued that post-industrial employees might be spared from "soul-destroying drudgery".

-In 1959, Pollock and Horkheimer moved to Montagnola, Ticino, Switzerland, although Pollock held a position as professor Emeritus at the University of Frankfurt until 1963.
+In 1957, Pollock and Horkheimer moved to Montagnola in the Swiss canton of Ticino, although Pollock held the position of professor emeritus at the University of Frankfurt until 1963.
 He died in Montagnola in 1970.